-One the main examples of a traced coCartesian monoidal category is the category of sets and partial functions.
+One of the main examples of a traced coCartesian monoidal category is the category of sets and partial functions.
 Here, the coproduct is given by disjoint union, while the parametrized iteration operator and trace operator are given by the natural feedback operator.
-So for a partial function $f: X \to X + A$, $f(x)$ can be thought of landing in either $X$ or $A$ (but not both), or is undefined.
+So for a partial function $f: X \to X + A$, $f(x)$ can be thought of landing in either $X$ or $A$, but not both, or is undefined.
 So $\mathsf{Iter}(f): X \to A$ is defined as follows.
 Step 1: take $x$ and check if $f(x)$ is defined, if not $\mathsf{Iter}(f)(x)$ is undefined.
 Step 2: if $f(x)$ is defined and if $f(x) \in A$, then $\mathsf{Iter}(f)(x) = f(x)$.
-Step 3: if $f(x) \in X$ instead, then go back to Step 1 and repeat the process.
-Continue this process until it stops after a finite number of steps, and if not $\mathsf{Iter}(f)(x)$ is undefined.
+Step 3: if $f(x) \in X$ instead, then go back to Step 1 and repeat this process starting from $f(x)$ instead of $x$.
+This process continues until it stops after a finite number of steps: if it does not stop then $\mathsf{Iter}(f)(x)$ is undefined.
 The trace operator is defined via a similar process, where essentially for a partial function $f: X + A \to X + B$, its trace continuously iterates the partial function if it continues to land in $X$ and only terminates if after a finite number of iterations it eventually lands in $B$.
-Thus the trace operator and the parametrized trace operator are forms of \emph{guarded} iteration, that is, an iteration that continues until a certain necessary condition, called the guard, is satisfied.
+Thus the trace operator and the parametrized iteration operator are forms of \emph{guarded} iteration, that is, an iteration that continues until a certain necessary condition, called the guard, is satisfied.